SequencingDOTcom/RTP-API-App-Chains/README.md

 * To use app chains and add RTP to your app, all you need to know is the software code you use everyday.

+This repository contains code for App Chains in the following languages:

+* Java / Java-Android
+* Swift
+* Objective-C
+* C#/.NET
+* PHP
+* Perl
+* Python

 App chains consist of:

 1. **API call:**